syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 3.**MDX Generator:** You can frame the MDX query using an MDX generator in **Syncfusion.Olap.Base** assembly.
 To execute the framed **MDX** from the cube data source, you need to send framed MDX via **Microsoft ADOMD assembly**.
 The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any **OLAP** controls.

-4.OLAP Report: The OlapReport class in the Syncfusion.Olap.Base holds the complete information of each axes such as column, row and slicer.
+4.**OLAP Report:** The OlapReport class in the Syncfusion.Olap.Base holds the complete information of each axes such as column, row and slicer.
 Using OlapReport class, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

 As the **OlapControl** is the key for each and every operation, initially you need to serialize the **OlapReport** and send to client-side in a form of string.
 When you perform any operation such as drill up/down, filtering, sorting etc., you need to send **OlapReport** from the client-side to the service in a de-serialized and updated format.
 Further operations are carried with updated **OlapReports** only and you can send the updated **OlapReport** back to client-side with **JSON** data in a serialized format again.
 This process has the **OlapReport** always updated.
 You cannot operate serialized **OlapReport** in client-side and hence it is carried to service having its class in **Syncfusion.Olap.Base** assembly to perform the update operation.